Aidar5/nattoeng/docs/source/book/08_python_basic_examples/variable_unpacking.rst

     In [11]: intf
     Out[11]: 'Gi0/1'

-If the for record type is no longer needed, you can replace the item_type variable with underline character:
+If record type is no longer needed, you can replace the item_type variable with underline character:

 .. code:: python